 For the flight itself, you do not need any particular ability or experience.
 Your pilot will help you overcome any apprehension you might experence at the moment of take-off and will give you a few tips to enable a smooth flight together.
 Rest assured, he’ll then take charge of everything so you can sit back and enjoy the views!
 If you’d like to try steering during the flight, ask your pilot and he’ll let you have a go when conditions are calm and smooth.

 You’ll need to allow one hour for a tandem parapent flight, from collection time to landing.
 Our pilots will collect you from the village and drive you up to the take-off zone at Samoens 1600m.
 You’ll then be equipped with a harness in tandem with your pilot and you’ll take off together.
 The landing zone is behind the swimming pool (near the Bois aux Dames leisure centre).
+You canbook your flight directly at the office ZigZag or you can contact us to discover the different options :

 Our pilots will film your flight, capturing every facial expression and recording it for the enjoyment of your family and friends!
 A fabulous souvenir of your holiday here in Samoens.

 The ZigZag team is available all summer to give you further details and help you realise the flight of your dreams.
 So get ready to take off this summer !
+And if you are looking to fill up with adventures, discover all the activities offered by ZigZag here.

 We do recommend booking your flight in advance during peak holiday periods when demand is very high.
 To book your paragliding experience in Samoens simply contact us at the ZigZag booking office by telephone on +33631204410 or via the button below.